 Having family and friends whose lives were forever altered by the deaths of loved ones and drugs destroying so many young lives, José couldn’t stomach it any longer.
 Divorced with no kids, he fled to the United States, where he became a cattle rancher in Texas.

 Jose met Staff Sergeant Kyle Branch at a rodeo event in Amarillo, Texas, just before Kyle enlisted in the Army.
-They became fast friends, bonding over their love of guns and horseback riding.
+They quickly became friends, both sharing a love for guns, the outdoors, and horses.

 Detective Emilio Pérez, born on July 1st, 1980, in Puebla, Mexico, is a detective with the Mexico City Police Department.
 Growing up in poverty, he was the first in his family to graduate high school and the only one to become a law enforcement officer.
 Pérez had many distant family members on the other side of the law, working as soldiers and enforcers for various drug cartels.